Evander Holyfield vs. Mike Tyson II: The fight

 Holyfield won the first three rounds.
 At 2:19 of the first round, an overhand right punch from Holyfield stunned Tyson, but Tyson fought back, immediately pushing Holyfield backwards.
 At 32 seconds into the second round, Holyfield ducked under a right punch from Tyson.
 In doing so, he head-butted Tyson, producing a large cut over the latter's right eye (although trainer Ritchie Giachetti believed the injury happened in the first round).
 Tyson had repeatedly complained about head-butting in the first bout between the two fighters.
 Upon reviewing replays, referee Mills Lane stated that the head-butts were unintentional and non-punishable.

-Excerpt from Showtime Championship Boxing's broadcast of the fight, showcasing Tyson's (black shorts) first and second bites of Holyfield (black and white shorts), and Lane's (blue top) subsequent response.
+Excerpt from Showtime Championship Boxing's broadcast of the fight, showcasing first and second bites from Tyson (black shorts) on Holyfield (black and white shorts), and the subsequent response from Lane (blue top).

 As the third round was about to begin, Tyson came out of his corner without his mouthpiece.
 Lane ordered Tyson back to his corner to insert it.
 Tyson inserted his mouthpiece, got back into position, and the match resumed.
 Tyson began the third round with a furious attack.
 With forty seconds remaining in the round, Holyfield got Tyson in a clinch, and Tyson rolled his head above Holyfield's shoulder and bit Holyfield on his right ear.
-A one-inch piece of cartilage was torn from the top of Holyfield’s ear, which Tyson spat out onto the ring apron.
+A one-inch piece of cartilage was torn from the top of Holyfield's ear, which Tyson spat out onto the ring apron.